-Courses approved for certification are those that are required for the recipeint's major and program of study.
-Recipients of educational benefits must work closely with an academic advisor to make certain that courses taken are part of the degree requirements for their chosen academic program.
+Courses approved for certification are those that are required for the recipient's major and program of study.
 Excessive elective courses or courses in which a passing grade has been earned (except for courses in which a grade of "C" or higher is required) will not be approved for certification.

 Students receiving educational benefits are responsible for notifying the School Certifying Official for any change in enrollment that would affect receipt of educational benefits.
 Satisfactory attendance, conduct and progress, as defined by the University, must be maintained in order to continue receiving benefits.
 VA Educational Benefit recipients who are placed on academic probation must meet academic progress standards in order to continue receiving VA educational benefits.
-A course for which a student received an "Incomplete" must be graded within one academic semester of the beneficiary will be subject to retroactive adjustment in the semester's training time, whic may result in an overpayment and recovery of benefits
+A course for which a student received an "Incomplete" must be graded within one academic semester of the beneficiary will be subject to retroactive adjustment in the semester's training time, which may result in an overpayment and recovery of benefits.